 Mulching is a wonderful thing to do for the health of your soil and plants can function as a living mulch.
-Some plants create shallow rooted carpets that happily grow away under your bigger perennials, shrubs and trees.
+Some plants create shallow rooted carpets that happily grow away under your bigger perennials, shrubs, and trees.

 Katrina Flad of frock n wellies suggests her top 5 ground cover plants.

-Bugle, Ajuga reptans
+Bugle, Ajuga Reptans

 A favourite with the bees, it stands out because of the lovely dark colour.
-It grows on pretty much any soil when shaded and shelter by surrounding plants and is great to soften the edges between soft and hard landscaping.
+It grows on pretty much any soil when shaded and sheltered by surrounding plants and is great to soften the edges between soft and hard landscaping.

-Alpine strawberry, Fragaria vesca
+Alpine Strawberry, Fragaria Vesca

 Unassuming until the tiny, super delicious fruit starts to grow.
 Compared to woodlands strawberries, they fruit a lot more profusely and tend to do well in high altitude Scottish gardens.

 Heuchera ‘Coral Bells’